-- The doctoral program is not accredited but has been granted an initial accreditation site visit by an eligible accrediting organization.
-Students enrolled in such programs may only participate in the next two Match / PMVS cycles immediately following the date that the program is notified of the site visit, and are only eligible for placement at APPIC-member internship programs during this period, unless and until the program achieves accreditation; or
+- The doctoral program is not accredited but has been granted an initial accreditation site visit by an Eligible Accrediting Organization.
+Students enrolled in such programs may participate only in the two Match / PMVS cycles immediately following the date that the program is notified that it has qualified for a site visit, and are eligible for placement at APPIC-member internship programs only during this period, until the program achieves accreditation; or

-- Is a re-specialization program in which the underlying doctoral program is accredited by an eligible accrediting organization or in the process of gaining accreditation, as outlined in the preceding two paragraphs.
+- Is a respecialization program in which the underlying doctoral program is accredited by an Eligible Accrediting Organization or has qualified for a site visit as outlined in the preceding two paragraphs.

 NOTE: It must be stressed that taking an internship, or acquiring experience in a practicum setting, is not sufficient preparation for becoming a clinical, counseling, or school psychologist without prior training in the relevant specialty area.
 The internship experience is properly seen as only one element in the change of specialty.
 Thus, doctoral psychologists who are attempting to qualify as practitioners in an area different from that emphasized in their original training must be certified in writing by a director of a doctoral-level professional psychology training program in the new specialty, as having completed an organized program of didactic and practicum work which is the equivalent of the usual pre-internship preparation in the specialty area.
-APPIC members will not, therefore, accept applicants who do not meet these and other current policies regarding re-specialization in professional psychology.
+APPIC members will not accept applicants who do not meet these and other current policies regarding respecialization in Professional Psychology.

-- Effective with the 2018 APPIC Match (i.e., the 2017-18 application cycle) for internship positions beginning in 2018 or after: All doctoral programs, including re-specialization programs, that have students who wish to participate in the APPIC Match and/or PMVS and be eligible for acceptance at APPIC-member internship programs must become "Doctoral Program Associates" (DPAs) and pay the appropriate annual fee.
-DPA status provides a package of services to doctoral programs and students, including lower Match registration fees for students and tools that allow programs to monitor student participation and receive students' Match results.
+- For doctoral programs to have students participate in the APPIC Match and/or PMVS and be eligible for acceptance at APPIC-member internship programs, these programs must be approved by APPIC to become "Doctoral Program Associates" (DPAs) and pay the appropriate annual fee.
+DPA status provides a package of services to doctoral programs, including eligibility for their students to participate in the APPIC Match and/or PMVS, tools that allow programs to monitor student participation in the Match and receive students' Match results, and other benefits.

 NOTE: Please click here for additional information about eligibility for the 2018 APPIC Post Match Vacancy Service.